-(a) The office may determine that a regulated entity is not in compliance with any matter under the authority of the office.
-If necessary, the office may undertake an investigation into whether the regulated entity is noncompliant with its duties and responsibilities or has otherwise committed violations of any laws, regulations, or guidelines within the authority of the office. (b) The office's primary objective is to ensure that regulated entities are reducing wildfire risk and complying with energy infrastructure safety measures as required by law.
+- (a) The office may determine that a regulated entity is not in compliance with any matter under the authority of the office.
+If necessary, the office may undertake an investigation into whether the regulated entity is noncompliant with its duties and responsibilities or has otherwise committed violations of any laws, regulations, or guidelines within the authority of the office.

+(b) The office's primary objective is to ensure that regulated entities are reducing wildfire risk and - (b) The office's primary objective is to ensure that regulated entities are reducing wildfire risk and complying with energy infrastructure safety measures as required by law.

-On November 16, 2021, I performed a walking inspection of Southern California Edison (SCE) covered conductor installations, 2021 WMP initiative number 7.3.3.3.1, along Tierra Rejada Road near the city of Simi Valley.
+On February 24, 2022 I performed a walking inspection of Southern California Eddison's covered conductor installations, 2021 WMP initiative number 7.3.3.3.1, in Santa Paula, California.
+I was accompanied by Ivan Garcia, Ed Chavez, and Anthony Trujillo.
 Detailed findings from this field inspection are laid out in Section II below.